bsorav/superopt-project/README.md

 3. Run `make gen_demo_tables` in top-level directory to get run summary.
    * The format of the generated CSV files (`tab_demo_gcc.csv` and `tab_demo_clang.csv`) is explained in [previous section](#howto-csv).

-The result of the run will appear in the form of output messages
+The result of the run will appear in the form of output messages:

 ```
 build/demo/eqcheck.sample.gcc.eqchecker.O3.i386.s/sample-sample.gcc.eqchecker.O3.i386.ALL.log